Zinc Deficiency Symptoms, Diagnosis, and Treatments

 According to NCBI, zinc deficiency can affect the epidermal, gastrointestinal, immune, skeletal, central nervous and reproductive systems.

-There are ways to combat zinc deficiency— dietary modification, bio-fortification, supplementation and fortification.
+There are ways to combat zinc deficiency, such as dietary modification, bio-fortification, supplementation, and fortification.

-Zinc deficiency can lead to various health issues.
+Zinc deficiency symptoms can lead to various health issues.
 In the starting stage, it damages the healthy skin, and cracks will be visible.
-When the rash is treated with moisturiser, it will not get better.
+When the rash is treated with moisturizer, it will not get better.

 These symptoms may indicate that you have a zinc deficiency.
-The other symptoms of zinc deficiency are discussed below.
+The other zinc deficiency symptoms are discussed below.

 Hair loss

 Zinc is required for the functioning and growth of cells.
-When there is a deficiency of zinc, healthy hair can be damaged.
-Zinc deficiency can also break your hair and weaken it.
+When there is a zinc deficiency, healthy hair can be damaged.
+Zinc deficiency can also break and weaken your hair.

 Zinc plays a major role in regulating the protein that helps the hair to grow.
 The deficiency of the mineral can lead to a disruption of protein formation, which eventually results in hair loss.